Sources and Destinations

 This transfer aspirates six times and dispenses six times.

-distribute() always fills the tip with as few aspirations as possible, and then dispenses to the destination wells in order.
-Its default behavior is:
+distribute() and distribute_with_liquid_class() always fill the tip with as few aspirations as possible, and then dispense to the destination wells in order.
+Their overall pattern is:

 1. Pick up a tip.